salot7/CVA/README.md

-# Creating Value with Analytics - Tuomo Salo
+## Creating Value with Analytics - Tuomo Salo
-Data analysis code and reports for the Aalto IEM course "Creating Value with Analytics"
+Data analysis code and reports for the Aalto IEM data analytics course "Creating Value with Analytics"

 Each case folder contains the
 * Source code